-- 15. The proposed retention of the supernumerary post of Chief Engineer (D1) will bring about an additional notional annual salary cost at mid-point of \$1,663,200.
-The additional full annual average staff cost, including salaries and staff on-cost, amounts to about \$2,395,000. - 16.
-Besides, as for the EWC of SCL and KTE project division mentioned at paragraph 3 above, the total notional annual salary cost (at mid-point) of its 13 non-directorate staff and one contract engineer is \$12,998,400 and the full average staff cost, including salaries and staff on-cost, is estimated to be \$20,099,000.

-17. We will include sufficient provision in the 2016-17 draft Estimates to meet the cost of this proposal and will reflect the resources required in the Estimates of subsequent years.
+- 16. The proposed retention of the supernumerary post of Chief Engineer (D1) will bring about an additional notional annual salary cost at mid-point of \$1,663,200.
+The additional full annual average staff cost, including salaries and staff on-cost, amounts to about \$2,395,000. - 17.
+Besides, as for the EWC of SCL and KTE project division mentioned at paragraph 3 of this paper, the total notional annual salary cost (at mid-point) of its 13 non-directorate staff is \$12,193,800 and the full average staff cost, including salaries and staff on-cost, is estimated to be \$20,099,000. - 18.
+We will include sufficient provision in the 2016-17 draft Estimates to meet the cost of this proposal and make the necessary provision in the budgets of ensuing years.